liebki/UnicodeEmojiNet/README.md

 ## Introduction

-UnicodeEmojiNet allows to simply retrieve all Unicode emojis with their name in C# either get them as a JSON file, json string or as custom objects in a List.
+UnicodeEmojiNet allows to simply retrieve all Unicode emojis with their name and categories in C# either get them as a JSON string or as custom objects in a List.

 ## Features ⭐

 - **Retrieve Emojis:** Retrieve emojis from the Unicode website.
-- **Generate JSON file:** Generate a JSON file containing emojis with their values, names, and recent addition status.
+  - As JSON string or as custom objects in a list
-- **Get the JSON as string:** Get the JSON file as string object and what you want
+- **Retrieve emoji categories:** Get all available categories (main and sub)
-- **Get a List<EmojiInfo>:** Get a list identical to the JSON file, which contains all emojis as objects
+  - As custom objects in a list

 ## Usage 🔧